 Think about how you can convey personality through each characteristic.
 For instance, think of the personality conjured up by the names “Snape” and “Slithering”, or what Snape’s greasy hair implies about his personality.

 On the other hand, keep in mind the age you are targeting.
-The younger the audience, the less you can infer.
+The younger the audience, the less you can infer in a character description for kids.
 For very young children, you’ll have to be more direct.

 A captivating character is what truly hooks a child on a book or even an entire series.
 Book characters grab little readers’ attention by taking them along on grand adventures.